Business Management

 Learning Outcomes:

-Upon completing this course, students understand the psychological and social principles of consumer behavior and their impacts on corporate marketing.
+Upon completing this course, alumni understand the psychological and social principles of consumer behavior and their impacts on corporate marketing.
 The course design promotes holistic thinking.
-Students are familiar with several tools to measure consumer behavior and know how to apply these, which strengthens their analytical and assessment skills.
+Alumni are familiar with several tools to measure consumer behavior and know how to apply these, which strengthens their analytical and assessment skills.

 Superior module: